alexprogrammed/roblox_scripts/README.md

 # roblox_scripts
-This is where I post Roblox scripts that I've made.<br>
+This is where I post Roblox scripts that I've made.
+All of the scripts in this repository are made by me, though they may be inspired by another script.
 # about
 I made this so I could use scripts without having to put the source code inside the executor.
 These scripts should work with SynapseX and maybe Script-Ware. **Due to many exploits becoming a subscription service and Roblox obtaining Byfron, updates here will be rare.**
 # script
 Inside this folder is the loadstring and config for scripts.
 These use `loadstring` with `game:HttpGet` along with a customizable config.
-These will auto-update, look in the source folder for the source code.
+These will auto-update, look in the [source](https://github.com/alexprogrammed/roblox_scripts/tree/main/source) folder for the source code.
 ```lua
 -- Config Example
 getgenv().config = {